 An Illinois native and graduate of DePauw University in Greencastle, Ind., Weddle graduated from the University of Pennsylvania Wharton School’s Securities Industry Institute in 1988.
 He served as a trustee of the institute from 1989 to 1993.

-Weddle is a member of the Washington University Olin School of Business National Council, the Executive Committee of the United Way of Greater St. Louis, the Executive Committee of Civic Progress, the Barnes Jewish Hospital Board, and the Barnes Jewish Corporate Board.
+Weddle is a member of the Washington University Olin School of Business National Council, the executive committee of the United Way of Greater St. Louis, the executive committee of Civic Progress, the chairman of the board of Barnes Jewish Hospital Board, and a member of the BJC board of directors.

-He is a past board member of the Financial Industry Regulatory Authority (FINRA) Board of Governors, the Securities Industry & Financial Markets Association (SIFMA) and the YMCA of Greater St. Louis; a past member of the University of Missouri-St. Louis Chancellor’s Council, the Webster University Board of Trustees and the Board of Commissioners of the St. Louis Science Center; and a past board president of FOCUS St. Louis.
-He also served as the 2010 Campaign Chair and is a past board chair of the United Way of Greater St. Louis.
+He is a past board member of the Financial Industry Regulatory Authority (FINRA) board of governors; a past board member of the Securities Industry & Financial Markets Association (SIFMA); a past member of the Webster University board of trustees; a past member of the University of Missouri-St. Louis Chancellor’s Council; a past member of the board of commissioners of the St. Louis Science Center; a past board president of FOCUS St. Louis; and a past board member of the YMCA of Greater St. Louis.